Walmart (NYSE:WMT) Given New $68.00 Price Target at Evercore ISI

-Walmart (NYSE:WMT – Free Report) had its price target boosted by Evercore ISI from $66.00 to $68.00 in a report issued on Tuesday morning, Benzinga reports.
-Evercore ISI currently has an outperform rating on the retailer’s stock.
+Walmart (NYSE:WMT – Free Report) had its price objective lifted by Evercore ISI from $66.00 to $68.00 in a research note issued to investors on Tuesday, Benzinga reports.
+They currently have an outperform rating on the retailer’s stock.

-A number of other equities analysts have also commented on WMT.
-JPMorgan Chase & Co. lifted their price target on shares of Walmart from $54.33 to $58.67 and gave the company a neutral rating in a research report on Monday, February 19th.
-Oppenheimer dropped their target price on shares of Walmart to $67.00 and set an outperform rating on the stock in a research report on Monday, February 26th.
-Morgan Stanley dropped their target price on shares of Walmart to $66.67 and set an overweight rating on the stock in a research report on Monday, February 26th.
-StockNews.com raised shares of Walmart from a buy rating to a strong-buy rating in a research report on Wednesday, February 21st.
-Finally, Stifel Europe boosted their target price on shares of Walmart from $56.33 to $58.33 in a research report on Friday, February 16th.
-Four research analysts have rated the stock with a hold rating, twenty-six have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Moderate Buy and a consensus price target of $61.60.
+A number of other equities analysts have also issued reports on WMT.
+JPMorgan Chase & Co. boosted their target price on shares of Walmart from $54.33 to $58.67 and gave the stock a neutral rating in a research report on Monday, February 19th.
+Tigress Financial lifted their price target on shares of Walmart from $65.00 to $75.00 and gave the stock a buy rating in a research note on Wednesday, March 13th.
+Oppenheimer decreased their price target on shares of Walmart to $67.00 and set an outperform rating on the stock in a research note on Monday, February 26th.
+StockNews.com upgraded shares of Walmart from a buy rating to a strong-buy rating in a research note on Wednesday, February 21st.
+Finally, Stifel Europe lifted their price target on shares of Walmart from $56.33 to $58.33 in a research note on Friday, February 16th.
+Four equities research analysts have rated the stock with a hold rating, twenty-six have issued a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Moderate Buy and an average price target of $61.60.

 Walmart Trading Down 0.9 %

-Walmart (NYSE:WMT – Get Free Report) last released its quarterly earnings results on Tuesday, February 20th.
-The retailer reported $0.60 EPS for the quarter, beating analysts’ consensus estimates of $0.55 by $0.05.
+Walmart (NYSE:WMT – Get Free Report) last announced its earnings results on Tuesday, February 20th.
+The retailer reported $0.60 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.55 by $0.05.
 Walmart had a net margin of 2.39% and a return on equity of 21.08%.
-The company had revenue of $173.40 billion for the quarter, compared to analyst estimates of $170.85 billion.
-During the same quarter last year, the firm posted $0.57 earnings per share.
-The company’s quarterly revenue was up 5.7% compared to the same quarter last year.
-Equities analysts anticipate that Walmart will post 2.36 EPS for the current year.
+The business had revenue of $173.40 billion for the quarter, compared to analyst estimates of $170.85 billion.
+During the same quarter in the previous year, the firm posted $0.57 earnings per share.
+Walmart’s revenue was up 5.7% compared to the same quarter last year.
+As a group, sell-side analysts predict that Walmart will post 2.36 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, January 6th.
-Stockholders of record on Friday, December 13th will be paid a $0.2075 dividend.
-The ex-dividend date is Friday, December 13th.
-This represents a $0.83 annualized dividend and a dividend yield of 1.38%.
-Walmart’s dividend payout ratio is presently 43.38%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, January 6th.
+Investors of record on Friday, December 13th will be given a dividend of $0.2075 per share.
+The ex-dividend date of this dividend is Friday, December 13th.
+This represents a $0.83 annualized dividend and a yield of 1.38%.
+Walmart’s dividend payout ratio (DPR) is 43.38%.

-In related news, EVP John D. Rainey sold 3,000 shares of the company’s stock in a transaction dated Tuesday, January 2nd.
-The shares were sold at an average price of $52.93, for a total transaction of $158,800.00.
-Following the transaction, the executive vice president now owns 497,205 shares in the company, valued at approximately $26,318,718.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-In other Walmart news, EVP John R. Furner sold 13,125 shares of the business’s stock in a transaction dated Wednesday, January 24th.
-The stock was sold at an average price of $54.30, for a total transaction of $712,687.50.
-Following the completion of the sale, the executive vice president now directly owns 780,726 shares of the company’s stock, valued at approximately $42,393,421.80.
+In other Walmart news, major shareholder Jim C. Walton sold 2,000 shares of the business’s stock in a transaction dated Monday, February 26th.
+The stock was sold at an average price of $58.78, for a total transaction of $117,560.00.
+Following the completion of the sale, the insider now directly owns 656,395,261 shares of the company’s stock, valued at approximately $38,582,913,441.58.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP John D. Rainey sold 3,000 shares of the business’s stock in a transaction dated Tuesday, January 2nd.
-The stock was sold at an average price of $52.93, for a total value of $158,800.00.
-Following the sale, the executive vice president now directly owns 497,205 shares of the company’s stock, valued at $26,318,718.
+In other Walmart news, major shareholder Jim C. Walton sold 2,000 shares of the business’s stock in a transaction dated Monday, February 26th.
+The stock was sold at an average price of $58.78, for a total transaction of $117,560.00.
+Following the completion of the sale, the insider now directly owns 656,395,261 shares of the company’s stock, valued at approximately $38,582,913,441.58.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO C Douglas Mcmillon sold 29,124 shares of the company’s stock in a transaction dated Thursday, January 25th.
+The shares were sold at an average price of $53.54, for a total value of $1,559,298.96.
+Following the completion of the sale, the chief executive officer now directly owns 4,274,475 shares of the company’s stock, valued at $228,855,391.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 28,990,016 shares of company stock worth $1,693,978,567 in the last 90 days.
-Corporate insiders own 46.51% of the company’s stock.
+In the last three months, insiders sold 28,990,016 shares of company stock valued at $1,693,978,567.
+46.51% of the stock is currently owned by insiders.

 Institutional Trading of Walmart

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Seven Mile Advisory raised its holdings in Walmart by 1.6% during the 3rd quarter.
-Seven Mile Advisory now owns 3,953 shares of the retailer’s stock worth $632,000 after purchasing an additional 61 shares during the last quarter.
-Flynn Zito Capital Management LLC increased its stake in shares of Walmart by 3.9% in the 4th quarter.
-Flynn Zito Capital Management LLC now owns 1,636 shares of the retailer’s stock valued at $258,000 after acquiring an additional 61 shares during the last quarter.
-Strategic Financial Concepts LLC increased its stake in shares of Walmart by 1.0% in the 2nd quarter.
-Strategic Financial Concepts LLC now owns 6,074 shares of the retailer’s stock valued at $955,000 after acquiring an additional 62 shares during the last quarter.
-ICW Investment Advisors LLC increased its stake in shares of Walmart by 0.4% in the 4th quarter.
-ICW Investment Advisors LLC now owns 15,451 shares of the retailer’s stock valued at $2,436,000 after acquiring an additional 62 shares during the last quarter.
-Finally, Avaii Wealth Management LLC increased its stake in shares of Walmart by 3.4% in the 3rd quarter.
-Avaii Wealth Management LLC now owns 1,908 shares of the retailer’s stock valued at $305,000 after acquiring an additional 63 shares during the last quarter.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+SeaTown Holdings Pte.
+Ltd. increased its stake in shares of Walmart by 26.6% in the 3rd quarter.
+SeaTown Holdings Pte.
+Ltd. now owns 252,600 shares of the retailer’s stock valued at $40,398,000 after acquiring an additional 53,000 shares during the last quarter.
+High Net Worth Advisory Group LLC boosted its holdings in shares of Walmart by 3.7% in the 3rd quarter.
+High Net Worth Advisory Group LLC now owns 6,562 shares of the retailer’s stock valued at $1,050,000 after buying an additional 235 shares during the last quarter.
+Railway Pension Investments Ltd boosted its holdings in shares of Walmart by 28.0% in the 3rd quarter.
+Railway Pension Investments Ltd now owns 767,013 shares of the retailer’s stock valued at $122,668,000 after buying an additional 167,800 shares during the last quarter.
+IFP Advisors Inc boosted its holdings in shares of Walmart by 12.5% in the 2nd quarter.
+IFP Advisors Inc now owns 23,338 shares of the retailer’s stock valued at $3,668,000 after buying an additional 2,585 shares during the last quarter.
+Finally, Charter Oak Capital Management LLC boosted its holdings in shares of Walmart by 28.6% in the 3rd quarter.
+Charter Oak Capital Management LLC now owns 2,823 shares of the retailer’s stock valued at $451,000 after buying an additional 627 shares during the last quarter.
 26.76% of the stock is owned by institutional investors.

 About Walmart